Rise to Success: Career Highlights of Kristaps Porziņģis

 January 2022: Season-High Six Blocks

-February 2022: Traded to Washington Wizards
+February 2022: Trade to Washington Wizards

-On February 10, 2022, Kristaps Porziņģis was traded to the Washington Wizards, along with a protected 2022 second-round pick in exchange for Spencer Dinwiddie and Dāvis Bertāns.
+On 10 February 2022, Kristaps Porziņģis was traded to the Washington Wizards along with a protected 2022 second-round pick in exchange for Spencer Dinwiddie and Dāvis Bertāns.

 August 2022: Return to National Team

-In November 2022, Kristaps Porziņģis recorded a double-double with 31 points and 10 rebounds in a 121–112 victory over the Utah Jazz.
+On 12 November 2022, Kristaps Porziņģis recorded a double-double with 31 points and 10 rebounds in a 121–112 victory over the Utah Jazz.

 2022: Trade to Washington Wizards

-On January 2, 2023, Kristaps Porziņģis was named the NBA Eastern Conference Player of the Week for Week 11 (26 December – 1 January), his third career NBA Player of the Week award and first with the Wizards.
+On 2 January 2023, Kristaps Porziņģis was named the NBA Eastern Conference Player of the Week for Week 11 (26 December – 1 January), his third career NBA Player of the Week award and first with the Wizards.

-June 2023: Traded to Boston Celtics
+June 2023: Trade to Boston Celtics

 October 2023: Celtics Debut